fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; So you want to make espresso at home?Is that…

 Today’s market offers hundreds of styles and models of espresso machines.
-Here we rounded up some of the best to help make your decision process easier.
+Here we rounded up some of the Best Espresso Machines to help make your decision process easier.

-You get what you pay for, and this semi-automatic espresso machine can deliver a coffee-shop quality espresso.
+You get what you pay for (top pick for best espresso machine), and this semi-automatic espresso machine can deliver a coffee-shop quality espresso.
 With the built-in steam wand, you can also make lattes, cappuccinos, and more.
 The Barista Express is available in brushed stainless steel or black.

 Ease of use is a highlight of this espresso machine.
 It features an integrated conical burr grinder with an 8-ounce hopper.
 You can vary the amount and size of the grind to suit your taste and variety of beans.
 It also includes a tamper.
 This espresso machine does need to be cleaned regularly, but thanks to the cleaning sensor, the machine will remind you.

 The boiler is digitally controlled to pump water at the perfect temperature.
 It starts at a lower pressure to pre-wet the grinds then gradually builds to a full 15 bars of pressure.
 This ensures a rich crema on top.
 You can brew a single or double shot.
 All of these features combine to earn our designation of the best espresso machine.

 Use the manual steam wand to froth or foam your milk.
 Many coffee enthusiasts love the control over the steaming process.
 If you're brand new to steaming, it may take a bit of practice to get the angle and depth right.